 You only need to make adjustments to your business premises if a disabled employee would otherwise be at a substantial disadvantage to that of a non-disabled employee.
 Before making the reasonable adjustment, you could consider:

 - the extent to which the disadvantage would be alleviated

 - what financial resources your business has access to

 - whether you have access to external resources to help you bear the cost

 - whether adjustments have been made for other disabled employees

 - how willing the disabled employee is to co-operate with any adjustment you make

 Advice and support for hiring disabled people

 The Access to Work programme provides practical support to disabled people to help overcome barriers in the workplace.
 It can also provide help to employers.

-Workable (NI) provides supported job opportunities for disabled people who face more serious obstacles in obtaining or retaining a job, but who are able to work effectively with some support.
+Workable (NI) provides supported job opportunities for disabled people who face more serious obstacles in obtaining or retaining a job.
+This helps them access the support they need to work effectively.